-Jonathan V. Wright, M.D., is the co-author (with John Morgenthaler) of the best-selling book “Natural Hormone Replacement for Women Over 45” and “Maximize Your Vitality and Potency For Men Over 40” and “Stay Young and Sexy with Bio-Identical Hormone Replacement – The Science Explained” (with Lane Lenard, Ph.D.).
+Jonathan V. Wright, M.D., has an immense amount of clinical experience with natural progesterone and is the co-author of the best-selling book “Natural Hormone Replacement for Women Over 45” and “Maximize Your Vitality and Potency For Men Over 40” and “Stay Young and Sexy with Bio-Identical Hormone Replacement – The Science Explained” (with Lane Lenard, Ph.D.).
 He is also the author of the best-selling “Dr. Wright’s Guide to Healing With Nutrition” (600,000 copies sold).

 Wright: The same education in medical school as everyone else.
 Unfortunately, except perhaps for the part on insulin, most of it turned out to be fairly useless.
 We were educated in how to use partial-thyroid replacement rather than whole-thyroid replacement.
 We were told about using horse hormones for human females.
 We were advised to use molecules that have never before been found in men’s bodies called methyl-testosterone.
 So, that part of the background was fairly useless.
 After I had my own practice, working in natural medicine in the 1970s, I started looking more and more at what actually was natural or has been “endogenous” to the human body.

 USP: As opposed to xenobiotic?